-2 Her menopause was ancient history, so what was happening was 'impossible'; besides, even if she was pregnant the likelihood of a miscarriage would be high; so she kept quiet.
-But after five months she would begin to 'show', and the prospect of success
+2 Her menopause was ancient history, so what was happening was 'impossible'; besides, even if she were pregnant, the likelihood of a miscarriage would be high; so she kept quiet.
+But after five months she would begin to 'show', and the prospect of success was good.

-3 A pregnancy involves a fair number of days, and divine intervention was necessary all the time to enable her to carry the baby to
+3 A pregnancy involves a fair number of days, and divine intervention was necessary all the time to enable her to carry the baby to term.